Ellpeck/TinyLifeWeb/docs/articles/localization.md

 If you're interested in contributing new languages to Tiny Life's localization or editing the text of existing translations, it is greatly appreciated!
 Sadly, I don't have the ability to pay translators right now, so any work you do will be volunteer-based.
 That being said, you will, of course, be credited in the game's Credits Menu with a link to a social media profile of your choice, and you will greatly contribute to the game's community!

-If you want to join the team of translators, the first step is to message Ellpeck, either privately after joining [the Discord server](https://link.tinylifegame.com/discordweb), or in the `#tinylife` channel.
+If you want to join the team of translators, the first step is to message Ellpeck, either privately after joining [the Discord server](https://link.tinylifegame.com/discordweb), or in the `#tiny-life-general` channel.
 If you don't have access to Discord, you can email [ell@tinylifegame.com](mailto:ell@tinylifegame.com?subject=Tiny%20Life%20Localization%20Contribution) instead.
 You'll also need an account on [the translation site](https://translate.ellpeck.de/), where you can log in directly with a GitHub or Discord account.

 ## Notes on Translating
 First of all: Please don't feel obligated to finish the translation for the language you're working on!
 Since you're doing this for free, I don't expect you to, either.
 An incomplete translation means that some in-game text will still be translated, and it also means that anyone who comes along after you will have less work to do!